patricknelson/the-opportunity-project/_sections/02-ucup.md

     subhead: See how Syariah's snacks are made
     button: play
     video: X2vU5cAKZKM
-  - header: Delivery by Motorbike
-    subhead: See how Syariah's snacks are made
-    button: play
-    video: iHalRkYze1I
   - header: A Visit to the Tannery
     subhead: See how Syariah's snacks are made
     button: play